 We may receive fees from the providers listed below.
 See our full disclaimer.

 Poverty happens to be one of the greatest causes of mental health issues (aside from chemical and genetic causes.)
-In fact, almost 25% of people in Shreveport are living in poverty.
+Almost 25% of people in Shreveport are living in poverty.

 Mental Health Statistics for Shreveport